javiergs/TheLexer/README.md

 # TheLexer

-TheLexer is a Java-based lexical analyzer that processes input strings and identifies tokens based on a deterministic finite automaton (DFA).
+A Java-based lexical analyzer that processes input strings and identifies tokens based on a deterministic finite automaton (DFA).

 ## Project Structure